MASTER STUDY

 “Good?”
 Dad pointed at the salad, and Yuxi shrugged.
 “No good.”

 What I had to say would have to wait.
 Tell him we have no money, said Cassie’s voice in my ear, like, negative money.
 We can’t help him.
-Dad was thoughtless with money, what little he had.
-And he was at that age.
-An easy target.

-Now, I remembered the science-fiction thriller he wrote in the first months.
-He didn’t know what to do with himself.
-He hammered together a few Adirondack chairs and took long drives and bought things he couldn’t afford.
-He would boast about the tender ages of the women he chatted with online, casually slipping non-sequiturs into conversations whenever he could.
-It was like watching a teenager lurch from hobby to hobby, and praying they don’t stumble into anything irrevocable.
-Once, Cassie intercepted him in his plan to drive to Idaho to meet a woman.
-“Her name is Mary,” he’d explained.
-“She’s thirty-four and lives in Coeur D’Alene.
+In the first year after Mom died, he didn’t know what to do with himself.
+He hammered together a few Adirondack chairs and took long drives and bought things he didn’t need.
+Then, he started going online.
+He boasted of the tender ages of the women he chatted with, slipping non-sequiturs into our conversations whenever he could.
+It was like watching a teenager lurch from hobby to hobby, praying they don’t stumble into anything irrevocable.
+Once, Cassie intercepted his plan to drive across state lines to meet a woman.
+“Her name is Mary.
+She’s thirty-four and lives in Coeur D’Alene.
 She thinks it’s still too early to meet.”
-Cassie chastised him gently; not that a lovely woman wouldn’t be genuinely interested in him, but did he think there was a chance that this was not real?
-It hadn’t made an impression.
-“Oh, honey, it’s not serious.
-Mary is too young for me.
+Cassie tried chastising him gently.
+Not that a lovely woman wouldn’t be genuinely interested in him, but was there a chance that this was not real?
+“Oh, honey, it’s not serious, Mary is too young for me.
 Besides, I don’t think anyone would do something so elaborate.”

-Dad asked us to read his manuscript.
+Now, I remembered the science-fiction thriller he wrote and asked us to read.
 Henry, a retired mechanical engineer, restless and recently bereaved, abandons his carpentry projects to tinker in his garage lab.
 One day Henry makes a shocking discovery that answers one of science’s most baffling mysteries.
 Convinced he has detected dark matter, Henry writes a paper and secures an invitation to a prestigious conference in France, where he crosses paths with a sensationally sexy Chinese astrophysicist.
 Competing researchers antagonize him and he’s surveilled by the CIA.
 Henry flees with the lady to Switzerland, where he buys a nice watch and surrenders his findings to CERN for the good of all.
-About halfway through, there’s a racy scene that takes place on a cot in the garage.
-When I failed to mention it, he asked me what I thought, eyes full of mirth.
-“I just get horny.
-I’m not trying to publish it or anything.”

-“Was he born yesterday?”
+“He’s such a mark.
+Was he born yesterday?”
 Cassie fumed over a text.
 “Who is she?
 What do we know about her?”

-“He denies it.
-He says she says she’s not doing that anymore,” Roman wrote.
-As the oldest son, and a scientist, Roman got away with being distant.
+“He denies it,” Roman wrote.
+“He says she says she’s not doing all that anymore.”
+As the oldest son, and a physicist, Roman got away with being distant.

 “Like hell she’s not.
 Everyone knows that’s what they are.
 The FBI busted several in the area in recent years.”

+Yuxi’s phone sang out.
+In Taiwan I worked as a masseuse.
+Before that I took care of olds.
 In Taiwan I worked as a masseuse.
 Before that I took care of olds.

 “We drove down south yesterday and looked at a couple places.
 Two of the places won’t rent to a massage business, the woman said that’s because there was a massage parlor there a few years ago and it was at the center of a prostitution ring.
 So, we’re still looking.”